MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/2-train-model-builder.md

 - Provide more representative data observations.
 Experience is the best teacher.
 When it comes to machine learning, the concept also applies.
 The more data observations, the broader set of patterns your model is able to recognize.
 - Provide more context.
 Adding columns that add context to your data helps your model identify patterns.
 For example, let's say you're trying to predict the price of a home and the only data point you have is number of rooms.
 That by itself may not tell you much.
 However, what if you knew that the home is located in a suburban neighborhood outside of a major metropolitan area, average household income is $80,000, and schools are in the top 20th percentile.
 Now you have more information that can help inform the model's decision.
 - Use meaningful data and features.
 Although more data samples and features can help improve the accuracy of the model, they may also introduce noise since not all data and features are meaningful.
-Therefore, it is important to understand which features are the ones that most heavily impact decisions made by the algorithm
+Therefore, it is important to understand which features are the ones that most heavily impact decisions made by the algorithm.
 - Explore more algorithms.
-Providing model builder with more type to allow it to explore more algorithms and hyperparameters may help improve your model.
+Providing Model Builder with more type to allow it to explore more algorithms and hyperparameters may help improve your model.

 In the next unit, you'll evaluate your predictive maintenance model.